I found this fun lecture by the grandfather of the big-tent intelligent design movement, Berkeley law professor Philip E. Johnson.

 2) As long as you treat the design argument as divorced from evidence, it’s not very effective

-- the latest and best version of the design argument is the old Paley argument which involves no experimental data, so I’ll critique that
+- the latest and best version of the design argument is Paley’s argument which involves no experimental data, so I’ll critique that

 - this 200-year old argument which doesn’t rely on science has serious problems, and unnamed Christians agree with me!